 Some attributes for dars, dacs, and hdisks are for information purposes only, showing how the FAStT is configured or its current state.
 You can modify other attributes with SMIT or with the AIX chdev -p command.
 Attributes with True in the Changeable column can be modified from their default settings.
 False means that they are for informational or state purposes only.

-Note: Some attributes with False in the Changeable column can be modified using the SMclient.

 Another method of determining attributes that can be modified is with the Isattr -el command.
 Attributes with True in the last column of the output can be modified.
-See the examples in Table 8, Table 9 on page 32, and Table 10 on page 33.
+See the examples in Table 12, Table 13 on page 27, and Table 14 on page 28.
 Display the default with the Isattr -dl command.